 For detail information, please refer to the course schedule.

 We are pround of our honor system and I trust every student in this course to fully comply with all of the provisions of the University’s Honor Code.
-By enrolling in this course, you have agreed to abide by and uphold the Honor System of the University of Virginia, as well as the policies specific to this course.
+By enrolling in this course, you have agreed to abide by and uphold the Honor System of the University of Virginia, as well as the following policies specific to this course.

 Adapted from Honor Syllabus Example Statement on the UVa Honor Committee website